-- Life-threatening situations: crashes, fires or other accidents.
+- Life-threatening situations, such as crashes, fires or other accidents.

 - Childhood sexual or physical abuse, or neglect.
 Some children are punished by being kept in the dark, for example.

-- Exposure to films, television, literature and stories containing horror, gore, ghost and paranormal activity.
+- Exposure to films, television, literature and stories containing horror, gore or paranormal activity.

 - Adult torture, attack or mistreatment.

 In addition to this, the Royal College of Psychiatrists points out that many other factors can play a role: some people might be genetically more likely to experience anxiety.
 And some recreational drugs, alcohol, and stimulants like caffeine can also lead to increased anxiety levels.

 They also suggest that some mental health problems can lead to irrational fears and anxieties.
-And even some physical illnesses, such as thyroid conditions.
+And certain physical illnesses can increase anxiety, such as thyroid conditions.